Eurobar vs Krowne – Shocking News!

 FIGURE 1.
 BAR EQUIPMENT PLAN FOR 30' DIAMETER BAR

-EUROBAR vs KROWNE METAL: KROWNE’S KMB ELIMINATES THE CONFUSION FROM BAR CONSTRUCTION!
+EUROBAR vs Krowne: KROWNE’S KMB ELIMINATES THE CONFUSION FROM BAR CONSTRUCTION!

 Figure 1 (above) depicts a bar equipment layout for a 30′ diameter bar.
 The underbar has a total of 66 pieces of stainless equipment – including 32 angle fillers (five different sizes).
 If someone wanted to stick-build this bar, even a veteran would be heavily challenged.
 Does anyone realize that many bar equipment components look so similar?!